hungsu/digital_garden/src/site/notes/Gear/Samsung Buds 2.md

 Part of the reason I bought them was the wireless charging.
 My previous pair of wireless earphones charged over Micro-USB and were quite frustrating to use.

 Being wireless, one drawback is that the latency is sometimes noticeable while playing videogames.
 A gunshot is always seen before it is heard, which is incredibly distracting.
-Hence I still have my wired earphones, the [[Gear/7Hertz Timeless Planar earphones\|7Hertz Timeless Planar earphones]].
+Hence I still have my wired earphones, the [[Gear/7Hertz Timeless earphones\|7Hertz Timeless earphones]].